 You have to stop thinking about it as real estate and make it about hospitality, apparently.
 You want that ease of check-in, like you’d have with a hotel; the concierge service; the shampoo, the conditioner, the coffee, the ability to log in and stream Netflix on the TV, right?
 All of that stuff that lets someone come in, drop their bags, stay the night and leave, while making it as easy as possible on them.
 See the difference?
 As opposed to thinking only about numbers and cash flow, like a typical investor?

 “To be competitive on Airbnb,” Sean explains, “you need to kind of ignore all the real estate product stuff and focus really on what will generate long-term safe cash in the Airbnb space.
 This is how my business survived Covid, where some people didn’t.
-And this is how my business is growing and printing just as much money as normal here in the summer of 2022, where a lot of people are crying about this huge summer slowdown and saying how nobody’s booking their spaces.”
+And this is how my business is growing and printing just as much money as normal here in 2023, where a lot of people are crying about this huge summer slowdown and saying how nobody’s booking their spaces.”

 Mistake number two is one that affects both property buyers and anyone doing arbitrage.
 It’s that they either aren’t doing market research or that they’re not doing it correctly.
 Real estate folks, for example, might check out some comps in the area, but that’s about it.
 They’re not studying what’s going on on the Airbnb platform itself.
 How many listings there are, the size of those listings, which ones are getting the most bookings, and why.
 Like how many photos does it have?
 Are they using dynamic pricing?
 Et cetera.